A key part of planning for retirement is determining how much income you’ll need to meet your expenses in the years after you’ve finished working.

 Since most pensions are funded with pre-tax dollars, your income would be taxed at your ordinary income rate.

-If all contributions to the plan were made with pre-tax dollars, the full amount of the distribution is subject to tax at ordinary income tax rates.2 A direct rollover from a 401(k) or other workplace plan to an IRA can occur without any immediate tax consequences.
+If all contributions to the plan were made with pre-tax dollars, the full amount of the distribution is subject to tax at ordinary income tax rates.2 A direct rollover from a 401(k) or other workplace plans to an IRA can occur without any immediate tax consequences.
 This typically occurs upon retirement or when you leave an employer, but in certain cases can occur if you are still a participant in the plan.

 Taxation of IRA distributions depends on the type of IRA from which you are drawing money: